tikv/website/content/docs/5.1/deploy/install/production.md

 This guide describes how to install and deploy TiKV for production environment.

 [TiUP](https://github.com/pingcap/tiup) is a cluster operation and maintenance tool.
-TiUP provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
-By using TiUP cluster, you can easily do daily operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiKV cluster, and manage cluster parameters.
+It provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
+By using TiUP cluster, you can easily perform daily operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiKV cluster, and managing cluster parameters.

 ## Step 1: Install TiUP on the control machine

 Log in to the control machine using a regular user account (take the `tikv` user as an example).
 All the following TiUP installation and cluster management operations can be performed by the `tikv` user.

-1. Install TiUP by executing the following command:
+1. Install TiUP:

+    {{< copyable "shell-regular" >}}

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://tiup-mirrors.pingcap.com/install.sh | sh